 Menu Command Description File > Save Saves any SNMP configuration changes.
 (Ctrl-S) When you are satisfied with all of your changes to the SNMP settings, choose the File > Save menu option.
 The MWTM saves the changes and updates the SNMP information on the MWTM server in real time.
 Note If another user modifies and saves the SNMP configuration before you save your changes, the MWTM asks if you want to overwrite that user's changes.
 If you choose to do so, the other user's changes are overwritten and lost.
 If you choose not to do so, your changes are lost.
 File > Close (Ctrl-W) Closes the current window.

-Menu Command Description Help > Topics (F1) Displays the table of contents for the MWTM online help.
+You may be prompted to save the current changes.
+Help > Topics (F1) Displays the table of contents for the MWTM online help.
 Help > Window (Shift-F1) Displays online help for the current window.
 Help > About (F3) Displays build date, version, SSL support, and copyright information about the MWTM application.